-An easy way to learn quickly is labeling items in your house with the appropriate Italian words and pronouncing them out loud when you see them.
+An easy way to learn quickly is by labeling items in your house with the appropriate Italian words and pronouncing them out loud when you see them.

 To study new words, try to find words that are similar to words in your own language or the other languages you may know, but as always pay attention to false friends.

-There is no unique or best method to learn a language; when you study by yourself just find your own one, the main thing is to enjoy it, so find topics you are interested in, enjoyable materials, watch series you love or listen to podcasts and songs you like, obviously… in italian!
+There is no unique or best method to learn a language; when you study by yourself just find your own one, the main thing is to enjoy it, so find topics you are interested in, enjoyable materials, watch series you love or listen to podcasts and songs you like, obviously… in Italian!